Rafffaelb/Schrodinger_Billiard/README.md

 **In this repository**, I perform numerical simulations of Bell's parameter to obtain violations of the CHSH inequality in Schrödinger billiard.
 The reference [[7]](#7) shows the relation between correlators of the current fluctuations and the Bell-CHSH inequality.
 So I study the dependence of the violations of Bell's parameter on the number of resonances and the transparency of the barrier Γ. I also explore the relation between the maximal violation of Bell's inequality and the concurrence [[8]](#8).

 Bell's inequality was a remarkable step in understanding the nature of quantum physics.
 In 1964, John Bell proposed an inequality that checks whether quantum physics is a real and local theory [[9]](#9), motivated by the EPR paradox.
+Violations of this inequality show that hidden-variable theories can not predict some correlations of quantum mechanics.
+For violate Bell's inequality, the experimentals have to exclude any possible communication between the two subsystems (locality loophole), and guaranteeing efficient measurement (detection loophole).
+In 2015, physicists used electron's spins separated by 1.3 kilometres to violate Bell's inequality with loop-hole free [[10]](#10).

 ## References
 <a id="1">[1]</a>